samblouir/birdie/README.md

 With dynamically mixes of training tasks -- including selective copying, next token prediction, autoencoding, infilling, copying, and prefix-LM -- Birdie automatically attempts to optimize model learning according to a **reward model** that tracks per-objective loss improvements, conditioned on the entire history.

-This codebase is designed to be hackable, allowing for new reward functions.
+This codebase is designed to be hackable, allowing for swappable reward functions and objectives.
-Currently, only causal-only or prefix-LM **state space models** and Transformers decoder-only models are best supported.
+Currently, decoder-only and causal or prefix-LM **state space models** and **Transformers** are supported.
 Birdie also features **sequence packing** for efficient batching.

 ### Installation